 Explore UAB

-study in criminology, criminal justice, or a related field.
-Students selecting this option are
+• The Thesis Track (30 hours) prepares students to pursue doctoral-level study in criminology, criminal justice, or a related field.
+Students selecting this option complete a thesis project with a faculty adviser.
+This track is offered on-campus.

-• The Applied Track (33 hours) program is geared toward working professionals and designed to provide to them advanced training in such areas as research methods, program
+• The Applied Track (33 hours) is geared toward working professionals and provides advanced training in such areas as research methods, criminological theory, and policy analysis.
+This track is offered both on-campus and online.

 Study with Us

 The required core curriculum for both tracks includes courses in criminological theory, research methods, statistics, criminal justice policy, and patterns in crime.
-The curriculum is grounded in the study of crime and justice from the perspectives of sociology, political science, psychology, and law, and stresses both theoretical and quantitative analyses.
+The curriculum is grounded in the study of crime and justice from the perspectives of criminology, sociology, political science, psychology, and law, and stresses both theoretical and quantitative analyses.

 Graduates of the program have gone on to pursue doctorates in criminal justice and criminology at some of the finest doctoral training programs in the country, or to careers in public and private-sector agencies in the criminal justice system at the federal, state, and local levels of government.